 • Does it take advantage of market trends or fill a market gap?

-The standard testing tool is a concept test: a one-page concept statement describing the product, target market, benefits, market positioning, and management team, distributed to prospective customers, advisors, and other readers for feedback.
-Their reactions provide early evidence of viability.
+The standard testing tool is a concept test: a one-page concept statement describing the product, target market, benefits, market positioning, and management team, handed to prospective customers, advisors, and other readers for feedback.
+Their reactions are early evidence of viability.

-Demand should also be probed directly with prospective customers — surveys, interviews, ads designed to measure interest.
-Anyone can say “yeah, that sounds great” in a friendly conversation; willingness to commit time, money, or pre-orders is much more diagnostic.
+Probe demand directly with prospective customers too: surveys, interviews, ads designed to measure interest.
+Anyone can say “yeah, that sounds great” in a friendly conversation.
+Willingness to commit time, money, or pre-orders is much more diagnostic.

 2. Industry / Target market feasibility